Amazon basin: Plant life

+The Amazon basin is home to over 40,0000 species of plants.
 Plant growth is quite dense and its variety of animal inhabitants is comparatively high due to the heavy rainfall and the dense and extensive evergreen and coniferous forests.
 Little sunlight reaches the ground due to the dense roof of canopy by plants.
 The ground remains dark and damp and only shade-tolerant vegetation will grow here.
 Orchids and bromeliads exploit trees and other plants to get closer to the sunlight.
 They grow hanging onto the branches or tree trunks with aerial roots, not as parasites but as epiphytes.
-Species of tropical trees native to the Amazon include Brazil nut, rubber tree and Assai palm.The lush flora of the basin is made possible in part by the ten million tonnes of Saharan dust which crosses the Atlantic each year.
+Species of tropical trees native to the Amazon include Brazil nut, rubber tree and Assai palm.
+The lush flora of the basin is made possible in part by the ten million tonnes of Saharan dust which crosses the Atlantic each year.